andrewshumway/Fusion_getPut/README.md

 # Overview

-Utilities for getting or putting a 5.x Fusion App, manipulating the output eleents, and PUTting the elements back to Fusion (not nessisarily the same source and target instances).
+Utilities for getting or putting a 5.x Fusion App, manipulating the output eleents, and PUTting the elements back to Fusion (not necessarily the same source and target instances).

+##This version of getPut (in the V2.0.x branch) does not fully support Fusion 4.x.If you want Fusion 3/4 support, use the version in the [Main branch](https://github.com/andrewshumway/Fusion_getPut/tree/main).

 Version 2.0.x makes several changes from the original GetPut utilities
 * Utilities intended for support of Fusion 3.x are removed.
 This includes get/put Project and renameProject